paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 ### Manifest exchange

 -   Occurs between us and a peer in the grid.
+-   Indicates that both nodes know the candidate as valid and backed.
+-   Allows the nodes to send `Statement` messages directly to each other for any new statements.
 -   Why:
-    -   Indicates that both nodes know the candidate as valid and backed.
-    -   Allows the nodes to send `Statement` messages directly to each other for any new statements they might need.
+    -   This limits the amount of statements we'd have to deal with w.r.t. candidates that don't really exist.
+    -   Limiting out-of-group statement distribution between peers to only candidates that both peers agree are backed and exist, ensures we only have to store statements about real candidates.
 -   Both `manifest_sent_to` and `manifest_received_from` have been invoked.
 -   In practice, it means that one of three things have happened:
     -   They announced, we acknowledged